Building and Development Applications

 Where can I get more information?

-The office of the Development Service Branch of the Planning & Development Department is located in the 2nd floor of the Civic Centre at 320 Esplanade, Sydney and is accessed through Door 200.
-For further information regarding Subdivision please contact the following:
+The office of the Development Service Branch of the Planning & Development Department is located in the 2nd floor of the Civic Centre at 320 Esplanade, Sydney, Room 200.
+For further information please contact the following:

 Documents and Forms